 And it's certainly a great problem right now.

-I mean, you know, and even with this, we're dealing now, it's becoming a lot of publicity on this, even though it is being distorted.
+Now it's becoming a lot of publicity on the star, even though it is being distorted.

 When it's taking place, millions of people are being starved.

-Babies are dying there.
+Babies are dying there and we're focused.

 God, I hope the hostage gets freed.

-And Israel should remove themselves from Gaza and allow the food to get in.
+He should get freed and he should get freed and Israel should remove themselves from Gaza and allow the food to get in.

-And that's and Christians should be pushing for that.
+And that's, and Christians should be pushing for that.

 And I think we are seeing that to some degree now, but it's still obscuring the main point.